01binary/zeroweb/src/articles/kalman-filter.md

 lsim(ss, inputs, time, initialState);
 ```

-Calling `lsim` without storing results in a variable will display a plot while assigning to a variable will store the simulated outputs in that variable as a vector.
+Calling `lsim` without storing results in a variable will display a plot while assigning to a variable will store the simulated outputs in that variable.

 ![simulation plot](./images/kalman-simulation.png)

-It may be useful to understand how linear system equations presented earlier are used by `lsim` under the hood to simulate the system.

-The following example simulates a linear discrete system model, storing the output in `outputs` vector:
+It's useful to understand how linear system equations presented earlier are used by `lsim` under the hood to simulate the system.
+The following example simulates a linear discrete system model, storing the output in a vector:

 ```matlab
 % Constants